 - Be sure you spend time bonding with your pet.
 It can be as simple as playing fetch at home or going on a nice evening stroll together.
 It has health benefits for both you and is a part of having a healthy, happy pet.

-- Always put a leash on your puppy/dog when going out.
+- Always put a maximum of 6 foot leash on your puppy/dog when going out.
+Never walk near a brush area where a coyote could attack, especially if you are not able to see under the brush.
 It is one of the simplest ways to keep your pet safe and it is also the law.

 - Have a place for your pet to rest and sleep.
 Place a bed or bedding in an area your pet knows is their "den".
 Any puppy or dog that is outdoors must have access to shade and shelter.
 Consider the elements and time of year when leaving your puppy/dog outside.
 Be sure your pet has everything it will need to stay warm or cool.

 - Grooming your pet is necessary for all dogs.
 Some have more demanding requirements than others.
 Some dogs may even need to see a groomer on a regular basis.

 - Remember to keep up with health vaccines to keep your puppy/dog health.
 Be sure to know the vaccine follow up date and mark it on your calendar.
 It might be here before you know it.